Enquire

 Yoda Wewa (Giant’s Tank)

-Discover a tranquil oasis at Yoda Wewa or Giant's Tank.
-This magnificent reservoir, located just 16 kilometres from Mannar, is an engineering marvel that has stood for centuries.
-The Yoda Wewa is one of the largest tanks on the island, boasting an impressive history.
-King Dhatusena (459-477 A.D.) is credited for its construction.
+Explore a serene oasis at Yoda Wewa or Giant's Tank.
+This stunning reservoir, situated just 16 kilometres from Mannar, is an engineering marvel that has endured for centuries.
+Yoda Wewa is one of the largest tanks on the island and is rich in history.
+King Dhatusena (459-477 A.D.) is credited with its construction.

 Adam’s Bridge